Skip to content

 Nurx is available in these U.S. states: Alabama, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, and Wyoming.

-If you’re looking for a more in-depth experience with a psychiatrist than what Nurx can provide, you should consider Brightside Health – it’s one of our favorites on our list of the best online psychiatrist platforms.
+If you’re looking for a more in-depth experience with a psychiatrist than what Nurx can provide, you should consider Brightside Health.
+It’s one of our favorites on our list of the best online psychiatrist platforms.
 Meanwhile, Talkiatry is another great option for those that have an in-network insurance plan.
-Finally, if your child or teen is in need of mental health services, then there’s a few good options available; Bend Health offers very comprehensive care for kids, or Talkspace might be a better choice for therapy or medication for some.

-Nurx has a 4.6 out of 5 rating on the Apple App Store and a 3.8 out of 5 rating on Google Play.
+Nurx has a 4.6 out of 5 rating on the Apple App Store.
+It doesn’t appear to be available on Google play anymore.
 Overall, user reviews were a mix of positive and negative insights.
 The positive feedback highlights convenience and effective healthcare services, while negative reviews cite customer service and billing issues.
 Since Nurx offers many different services, user reviews aren’t necessarily specific to Nurx mental health.

 • Positive reviews from the Apple App Store include praise for Nurx’s convenience and ease of obtaining birth control, highlighting seamless processes from start to finish.
 Many appreciate the clear communication and support provided by Nurx staff throughout the entire experience, from initial consultation to prescription delivery.
 Messaging registered nurses directly is a significant advantage, offering reassurance and quick answers to health-related queries.
 Users also value the extensive selection of birth control options available on the platform, along with detailed information about each product’s benefits and potential drawbacks.